codingcatgirl/choo/docs/transit/cli.rst

     Use ``--json`` to get JSON output or ``--json-noraws`` to get JSON output with no raw data (smaller size).

     Filenames can also be ``-``, to read the data from STDIN. (every file should end with EOF)

+    For more information about supported networks and methods, see `Network API`_.

+    For more information about the data input format, see `Model Serialization`_.

+.. _`Network API`: api.html
+.. _`Model Serialization`: serializing.html

 Exit codes